mattjstrauss/Wordpress-Build/public/content/themes/basic-bull/README.md

     * Change the fonts between serif and sans serif
   * Added the ability to include tool tips within the content
   * Added a forground color button with stripped down options to limit the user from going off brand
+* Custom navigation class to adjust markup to make it more semantic and accessible

 ### Extended Features
 * Pages/templates are created for custom user login, settings and registration incase the "Custom Login by Bull Interactive plugin" is enabled